FAForever/wiki-pages/patches/Game-&-Balance-Patchnotes-2011.md

 - Billy reload timeout increased to avoid rapid firing through assisting
 - Increase Shield ship cost by 30% from 1040M 10400E to 1300M 13000E
 - Decrease T3 Air Transport costs by 30% (final E cost further adjusted by other changes)
+#### Cybran
+- Cybran Hoplite health decreased from 650 to 450.
+- Cybran Engineering Stations: T1 cost increased to 500M 2500E from 450M 2250E.
+T2 build rate decreased to 25 from 30.
+T3 build rate decreased to 35 from 45.
+- T1 Assault Bot: Mantis : Increased turret yaw speed to 90
+- T2 Shield Generator: ED5 : Decreased mass cost to 1800, decreased energy cost to 26666, decreased build time to 1400, increased shield health to 15000
+- Increased Cybran Deceiver (t2 mobile stealth generator) speed, acceleration and brake to match the values of other factions t2 mobile shields
+- T2 Point Defense dps increased damage to 13
+- Firebeetle changed to deal 4500 damage, health lowered to 300, Firing tolerance increased to 100.